 - Your strings aren’t of the required quality

 Your string preferences naturally change over time as you become a more proficient guitarist.
 Thin gauge strings tend to be the popular choice for beginners because they hold a lower amount of tension across the fretboard than their thicker counterparts.
 This makes it easier to fret, bend and pick the strings, putting less stress on inexperienced hands.

-At this early stage, you should opt for packs of 8s or 9s from the likes of the Ernie Ball Slinky range, which aren’t too heavy on either the fingers or the wallet if you decide the guitar isn’t for you.
-The choices you make here on in are closer suited to the style of music you play.
+At this early stage, you should opt for packs of 8s or 9s from the likes of the Ernie Ball Slinky range, which aren’t too heavy on the fingers or the wallet if you decide the guitar isn’t for you.
+The choices you make here on in will be closer suited to the style of music you play.

-Just as you would a guitar or amp, you’ll want to gear your setup towards a playing style when you have a few notches in your guitar belt.
-Strings play a massive role in the way your instrument sounds and how it feels to play during a performance.
+Just as you would a guitar or amp, you’ll want to adjust your setup to suit a particular playing style when you’ve got all the basic techniques down.
+Strings play a massive role in the way your instrument sounds and reacts to your fingers.

 Why Change String Gauge?

 String manufacturers make different gauges to suit certain tunings and genres.
 That isn’t to say you can’t play heavy metal with thin nickel strings, for example.
 But it is worth relying on the tried and tested combinations for guidance.

 There are four general string groupings: light, medium, heavy and hybrid sets.
-Check out our blog on string gauge to get a detailed breakdown of each type.
-Since you were most likely recommended thin strings at the beginning of your guitar journey, it could be worth experimenting with heavier gauges to get a more rounded idea of what works for you.
+Check out our blog on string gauge to get a detailed breakdown on each type.
+Since you were most likely recommended thin strings at the beginning of your guitar journey, it’s worth experimenting with heavier gauges to get a more rounded idea of what works for you.